arsbr/Veritensor/README.md

 ## ⚙️ Configuration

-You can customize security policies by creating a `veritensor.yaml` file in your project root:
+You can customize security policies by creating a `veritensor.yaml` file in your project root.
+Pro Tip: You can use `regex:` prefix for flexible matching.

 ```yaml
 # veritensor.yaml